Vocabularies

 - value: "place-london"

-date: "FROM 1920 TO 1950"See Data Types - Temporal Values for complete documentation.
+date: "FROM 1920 TO 1950"See Core Concepts - Data Types - Temporal Properties for complete documentation.

-Adding Custom Properties
+Adding Additional Properties

-Add custom properties for archive-specific needs:
+Add additional properties for archive-specific needs:

 person_properties: